Guard Battalion (Estonia): Since 1993

 The modern Single Guard Battalion was reestablished on 22 January 1993 on the basis of the formerly Internal Defense Guard Regiment, which was previously engaged in incarceration services.
-December 17 1993, by a decree of that time commander of the Estonian Defence Forces Aleksander Einseln, the A-Company of the Single Guard Battalion was designated as a permanent honor company.
+December 17, 1993, by a decree of that time commander of the Estonian Defence Forces Aleksander Einseln, the A-Company of the Single Guard Battalion was designated as a permanent honor company.
 In the beginning the honor company performed their ceremonial duties in tactical uniform, with the addition of a white belt and white gloves.

-Three different uniforms which represented all military forces (Land force, Air force, Navy) were introduced in 1998 and they were firstly used during the visit of the Slovenian president.
+Three different ceremonial uniforms which represented all military forces (Land force, Air force, Navy) were introduced in 1998 and they were firstly used during the visit of the Slovenian president.

 On 1 May 2003, a battalion known as the Single Guard was renamed the Infantry Training Center before being changed at the outset of 2009 to the Guard Battalion.
 After the structural changes in 2003, the A-Company which performed honor guard and ceremonial duties was liquidated.
 Since then, the entire Guard Battalion personnel participates in the honor guard.

 Since 2014, it has been subordinated to the Sõjaväepolitsei, being part of the Northern Defense District until then.
 In March 2015, it moved to the Estonian Navy's Mine Harbor base, until sometime in early 2022 when the battalion was moved to Paldiski.

-To reduce administrative burden and focus more on the development of training and combat readiness, Air Force and Navy uniforms were removed.
+To reduce administrative burden and focus more on the development of training and combat readiness, Air Force and Navy ceremonial uniforms were removed.
 Since 2021 the Guard Battalion uses only Land Force ceremonial uniform during ceremonies and in the honor guard.